soarlab/FPTuner/README.md

 ## How to install?

-1. Acquire FPTuner from our github repository:
+1. Download FPTuner from our github repository:
     ```
     git clone https://github.com/soarlab/FPTuner
     ```